arfeloreed/Python--100_days_of_code/project_codes/day_57 blog website/README.md

 pip install Flask,
 pip install requests

-The project is about making a simple blogpost website using Flask and Jimja2.
+The project is about making a simple blogpost website using Flask and Jinja.